 1986: YSL changes from Charles of the Ritz to Parfums Corp

-1984: Guerlain changes their packaging to the gold and black boxes.
+1984: Guerlain changed its packaging to the gold and black boxes.

-1986: Patou changes their numerical batch code, to alpha-numerical.
+1986: Patou changes its numerical batch code, to alpha-numerical.
+(ETC)

-I have a theory nitro musks may have gave some perfumes a light orange (creamsicle) color, that seems to be dominantly absent after this era, I'm speculating?
+Nitro musks may have given some perfumes a light orange (creamsicle) color, which seems to be dominantly absent after this era, I'm speculating?

 Era 3.
 1991-1993: Restrictions on oakmoss, animalics & mysore